serenity-rs/serenity/README.md

 The following is a full list of features:

+- **builder**: The builders used in conjunction with models' methods.
 - **cache**: The cache will store information about guilds, channels, users, and other data, to avoid performing REST requests.
 If you are low on RAM, do not enable this;
+- **client**: A manager for shards and event handlers, abstracting work away handling shard events and updating the cache, if enabled.
 - **framework**: Enables the framework, which is a utility to allow simple command parsing, before/after command execution, prefix setting, and more;
+- **gateway**: A Shard, used as a higher-level interface for communicating with the Discord gateway over a WebSocket client.
+- **http**: Functions providing a wrapper over Discord's REST API at a low enough level that optional parameters can be provided at will via a JsonMap.
+- **model**: Method implementations for models, acting as helper methods over the HTTP functions.
+- **utils**: Utility functions for common use cases by users.
 - **voice**: Enables compilation of voice support, so that voice channels can be connected to and audio can be sent/received.